sikatikenmogne/school-discipline-management-database/README.md

 ![query_2_2_1_result](img/query_2_2_1_result.png)

+#### 2.2.2 Example 2

-#### 2.2.2 List in descending order of gravity  the students going to the disciplinary council with thier sanctions in the school year
+> List in descending order of gravity  the students going to the disciplinary council with thier sanctions in the school year

 ```mysql
 SELECT